stardog-union/stardog-blog/content/posts/2017-extended-solutions.md

 RDF is a flexible graph data model: entities are represented by nodes in the graph, and entity properties and relationships between entities are represented as edges.
-Unlike relational databases where the data needs to conform to a predefined tabular structure, the graph model can represent heterogenous data easily.
+Unlike relational databases where the data needs to conform to a predefined tabular structure, the graph model can represent heterogeneous data easily.

 {{% figure src="http://images.metmuseum.org/CRDImages/ma/original/DT7782.jpg" class="inliner" %}}